STUDYING AT A STATE UNIVERSITY

 State universities are funded by the governments of the respective states and are public varsities.
 They are large state schools that offer undergraduate and graduate programs, and often cater to military personnel and government employees.
 These universities have a single administration but may have several institutions under its ambit - something like that of the universities of California and Texas - or, maybe one large entity spread across acres, nearly resembling a township.

 - A state university is typically funded by the state government.
-At least 90% is public funded, unlike a private university that has its bank of philanthropists and resources.
+At least 90% is publicly funded, unlike a private university that has its bank of philanthropists and resources.

-- A survey by the US Department of Education shows that the annual total cost (including boarding and tuition) for full-time undergraduate courses at public universities in 2012-13 was about $18,000, while that of private institutions was $35,000.
+- The annual total cost (including boarding and tuition for in-state students) for full-time undergraduate courses at public universities in 2016 was about $21,000, while that of private institutions was $37,000.

 - State universities are strictly run by state regulations.
 The syllabus is standardized across all state-run schools and students are taught through collaborative sessions.

 - Unlike the academic mollycoddling that students of private universities enjoy, those of state universities are often required to delve deeper into the subject on their own.
 This means absolute self-motivation to excel.

 - Being dedicated to the public, a state university offers one of the most affordable education with most students not requiring any financial aid.